How to retain your top workplace performers

 Then use that time to go deal with the underperformers by either coaching them or putting them on performance improvement plans.

-4. Your best performers know engagement is up to them
+4. Your top workplace performers know engagement is up to them

 On the one hand, they appreciate efforts that benefit everyone; respect, communication, trust, honesty, team events that help everyone spend time together and bond, etc. but they don’t abdicate their engagement level to “what have you done for me lately?”